-Violinist Joshua Bell teamed up with Sony this past week as they unveiled a new virtual reality concert experience for classical music fans.
+Violinist Joshua Bell teamed up with Sony as they unveiled a new virtual reality concert experience for classical music fans.

 Using a Playstation VR headset, you can now watch Bell in 360 degrees performing Brahms’ 1st Hungarian Dance with his recital partner, pianist Sam Haywood.
 The creators say it allows you to take a look at the performance from any direction, as well as explore the acoustics of the virtual reality studio.